23.0 Watchdog [T-Series Datasheet]

 The watchdog is a timer

 The heart of the watchdog feature is a timer.
 That timer will count up until it reaches the specified timeout period.
-It will then execute any selected actions.
+It will then execute any enabled actions.
 During normal operation the count is is regularly reset by qualifying communications, see below for how to reset the timer.

 Using the reset action and a timeout period which is too short can cause the device to reset too quickly for a host computer to establish a connection.
-When a USB device resets it takes a little time for USB to re-connect.
+When a USB device resets it takes time for the USB system to re-connect.
 That delay combined with the constant resets can produce a situation where the device is resetting too quickly for software to connect and clear the watchdog’s timer.
 LabJack recommends using timeout periods no shorter than 2-3 seconds.
+A device stuck in this situation can be recovered by using the reset-to-factory jumper—see 11.0 SPC for details.

 Multiple timeouts